GreedyGame/Andorid-Native-Plugin/README.md

 #### GreedyGameAgent

-Install the GreedygameAgent in the Application
+Install the GreedygameAgent in the activity

 ##### `public GreedyGameAgent install(Activity activity, IAgentListener agentListener);`